 On Thursday May 18, 1972, at the old Weathervane on Oberlin Road, the first banquet was held.
 On that date, the Elyria Sports Hall of Fame became a reality.
 The Banquet has been held at several venues over the years.

 The first class inducted was headed by Vic Janowicz, the 1950 Heisman Trophy winner from Ohio State, who led Elyria High to its first undefeated football season in 1947.
 Joining Janowicz on that first class was Joe Scott, Jack Ambrose, Walt Rock, and Smith, the chairman.

 Arthur Hudnutt, then President of the Chronicle-Telegram, served as the Master of Ceremonies, a position he held for many, many years for the Hall of Fame.
 Henry Lymon was the organist and the Rev. Dr. Peter Mealwitz, Pastor at Grace Lutheran Church at that time, gave the invocation and the benediction.
 Nick Mileti, President of the Cleveland Indians, the Barons and the Cavaliers at that time, was the featured speaker.
 Ron Penfound, better known as Captain Penny from WEWS in Cleveland, presented the enshrinees.
 Doan and Smith presented special awards.
 The tradition was started and still going strong 40 plus years later.
 It remains one of the premier events for the City of Elyria.

-The board has held its monthly meetings in a number of venues and presently conducts its business at the renovated Washington Building at Elyria High School.
+The board has held its monthly meetings in a number of venues and presently conducts its business at the K of C in Elyria.
 The past several banquets have been held at the Spitzer Conference Center on the campus of Lorain County Community College.